 - General Counselling which is less structured but still provides a safe and non-judgmental environment to discuss issues which is therapeutic in its own right.

 - Hypnotherapy is an alternative form of therapy that can be applied to a very wide range of problems and is available with Joan.

-We offer all prospective clients an initial consultation to discuss your fear of obesity prior to commencing any treatment plans.
+We offer all prospective clients a FREE initial consultation to discuss your Obesophobia prior to commencing any treatment plans.